-Our next training is in April.
+Our next training is in July/August.
 See training schedule below: Training Schedule

-Our next training is in April (or possibly March, see below).
+Our next training is in July/August.
+We will also offer Saturday trainings in September (see below).
 We will be offering morning and afternoon sessions to suit your schedule.
 Dates are as follows:

 New volunteers must attend each of the 4 sessions.
 Training is held at our offices, 100 Grove Street Worcester.
 Free parking is provided.

-If you are unable to attend the weekday sessions, please inquire about our Saturday March 16 and 23 sessions from 9-5:00 p.m.
+If you are unable to attend the weekday sessions, please inquire about our Saturday September 21 and 28 from 9-5:00 p.m.
 Both 8 hour classes are required.